시험덤프

 Question No : 11

-What is an effective method to achieve this objective?
+What is an effective method that helps to ensure these objectives are achieved?

 정답: